scriptotek/almar/README.md

 records and use the Alma Bibs API to write the modified records back to Alma.

 The script will only work with fields having a vocabulary code defined in `$2`.
-Since the SRU service does not provide search indexes for any vocabulary, lokar does a search using the `alma.subjects` + the `alma.authority_vocabulary` indices to find all records having a subject field A with the given term and a subject field B with the given vocabulary code, but where A is not necessarily
+Since the SRU service does not provide search indexes for any vocabulary, almar does a search using the `alma.subjects` + the `alma.authority_vocabulary` indices to find all records having a subject field A with the given term and a subject field B with the given vocabulary code, but where A is not necessarily